learningequality/studio/docs/add_content.rst

          Reorder questions and hints.

-9. Use the **Prerequisite** tab to recommend the required exercises that the learner needs to finish prior to the current one:
+#.
+Use the **Prerequisite** tab to recommend the required videos and/or exercises that the learner should finish prior to the current one:

    .. figure:: img/edit-content-prerequisites.png
          :alt: Add Prerequisites for the current exercise.

          Add Prerequisites for the current exercise.

+#.
+Click **APPLY CHANGES** button to save the intermediate changes.
-10. Click **SAVE & CLOSE** when you finish editing to return to the topic view.
+#.
+Click **SAVE & CLOSE** when you finish editing to return to the topic view.

    .. figure:: img/final-question.png
          :alt: Review final question display.